 Everyone loves Nutella.
 But do you ever wonder if Nutella is made up of real chocolate?
-The simple answer is, “it doesn’t have chocolate.”
+The simple answer is, “It is not 100% chocolate.”

 Yet, still, this answer is complicated.